-AND has two inputs and one output.
-However, using integers to number the wires does not give much structure: the n-bit adder has 2n+1 input wires, this does not specify how they are grouped.
-Hence, we use arbitrary finite-types as indexes for the wires rather than using integers [11].
+Circuit interfaces.
+Informally, we want to build circuits that relate n input wires to m output wires, where n, m are integers.
+For instance, the door AND has two inputs and one output.
+However, using integers to number the wires does not give much structure: how are grouped the 2n+1 input wires of the n-bit adder?
+Hence, we use arbitrary finite-types as indexes for the wires rather than integers [11].
 A circuit that relates inputs indexed by n to outputs indexed by m has type \mathbb{C} n m, where n and m are types.
-For instance, the full-adder, a circuit with three inputs and one output, has type \mathbb{C} $(1 \oplus (1 \oplus 1))$ $(1 \oplus 1)$, where \oplus is the disjoint sum (associative to the left) and $\mathbf{1}$ is a singleton type.
-Hence, the n-bit adder has type \mathbb{C} $(1 \oplus \text{sumn } 1 \text{ n} \oplus \text{sumn } 1 \text{ n})$ (sumn $\mathbf{1} \text{ n} \oplus \mathbf{1}$), where sumn A n is a n-ary disjoint sum.
+For instance, the full-adder, a circuit with three inputs and one output, has type \mathbb{C} $(1 \oplus (1 \oplus 1))$ $(1 \oplus 1)$, where \oplus is the disjoint sum (associative to the left) and n is a singleton type.
+Hence, the n-bit adder has type \mathbb{C} $(1 \oplus \text{sumn } 1 \text{ n} \oplus \text{sumn } 1 \text{ n})$ (sumn n n n is a n-ary disjoint sum.

 Circuits combinators.
 The n-bit adder is made of several sub-components that are composed together.
 We use circuit combinators (or combining forms [19]) to specify the connection layout of circuits.
-For instance, in Fig. 1, the dashed-box is built by composing in parallel two HL circuits, that are then composed serially with a combinator that reorders the wires.
-These combinators leave implicit the connection points in the circuits, and focus on how informations flow through the circuit: the wire names given in Fig. 1 do not correspond to variables, and are provided for the sake of readability.
+For instance, in Fig. 1, the dashed-box is built by composing in parallel two HL circuits that are then composed serially with a combinator that reorders the wires.
+These combinators leave implicit the connection points in the circuits and focus on how information flow through the circuit: the wire names given in Fig. 1 do not correspond to variables, and are provided for the sake of readability.